ChrishonWyllie/ComposableDataSource/README.md

 ```

-Additionally, inserting view models at varying indexPaths is supported:
+Additionally, inserting view models at varying indexPaths and indices is supported:

 ```swift